-One component of the EES related to the evaluation of teacher practice is the student survey, also known as the Tripod student survey.
-It is used to inform a teacher's Core Professionalism rating.
-All students in grades 3-12 are eligible to take the Tripod student surveys.
+One part of the Educator Effectiveness Survey (EES) related to the evaluation of teacher practice is the student survey, also known as the Panorama Student Survey.
+All students in grades 3-12 are eligible to participate in the Panorama Student Survey.

 One component of the EES is Core Professionalism which encompasses the range of responsibilities and activities a teacher handles that are critical to students and schools.
 Throughout the school year, teachers engage in professional activities that positively contribute to their professional growth and the school culture.
 Results from the Panorama Student Survey will be used as one form of data for teachers to reflect on as part of the Core Professionalism component of EES.